FuelLabs/sway/docs/book/src/reference/keywords.md

 functionality described.

 - `as` - rename items in `use` statements, eg `use type::a as alias_name`
-- [`abi`](../sway-program-types/smart_contracts.md#the-abi-declaration) - defines a smart contract ABI in a syntactcally similar way to traits
+- [`abi`](../sway-program-types/smart_contracts.md#the-abi-declaration) - defines a smart contract ABI in a syntactically similar way to traits
 - [`break`](../basics/control_flow.md#break-and-continue) - exit a loop immediately
 - [`const`](../basics/constants.md) - define constant items
 - [`continue`](../basics/control_flow.md#break-and-continue) - continue to the next loop iteration